sab-kc/python-implementations-for-molecular-science/README.md

 In the `Sorting.ipynb` file, you will find a Jupyter notebook containing sorting algorithms for Bubble Sort, Quick Sort, Insertion Sort, and Selection Sort.

-## Representing Data a Graph
+## Representing Data as a Graph

 In the `Graphs.ipynb` file, you will find a Jupyter notebook containing my implementation of representing molecules as a graph using NetworkX.
-The `data` folder contains the SDF files of aspirin, butane, BPA, cholesterol, and histidine molecules downloaded from PubChem.
+The `sdf_data` folder contains the SDF files of aspirin, butane, BPA, cholesterol, and histidine molecules downloaded from PubChem.